 UVA Vascular Surgery Residency Curriculum

-primary focus is on operative and endovascular experiences for the
+educational goals, the primary focus is on operative and endovascular

-care and management of vascular surgical patients.
-As part of the
+post-operative care and management of vascular surgical patients.
+As

 OR Time- Dr. Cherry

 8am - 4pm Vein Clinic - Dr. Tracci

 7am General Surgery M & M

 8am General Surgery Grand Rounds